binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ---

-## Rule 404b1 and 404b2 Other Crimes Wrongs or Other Acts

-Evidence of any other crime, wrong, or other act is not admissible to prove that a person has a propensity or character for committing similar crimes, wrongs or other acts.
-However, it may be admissible for another purpose, such as proving motive, opportunity, intent, preparation, plan, knowledge, identity, absence of mistake, or lack of accident.

-For evidence of prior acts to be admissible, the evidence must be offered for a proper purpose under Rule 404(b); (2) the evidence must be relevant; (3) the trial court must make a Rule 403 determination that the probative value of the similar acts evidence is not substantially outweighed by its potential for unfair prejudice; and (4) under Rule 105, the trial court must, upon request, instruct the jury that the evidence of similar acts is to be considered only for the  proper purpose for which it was admitted.
-United States v.
-Joe.
-In a criminal case, the prosecution must provide written notice to the defendant of his plan to use past acts, stating the permitted purpose for which the evidence is being offered and the reasoning that supports the purpose.

-This type of evidence is admissible because it is prior acts, not directly character evidence but there is a concern for jury misuse for propensity purposes, which is why the evidence must also satisfy 401, 403 and 105.

----

 ## Rule 608 Witness Impeachment for Character for Untruthfulness

 *Start analysis by providing Rule 404(a)(1)*

+Rule 404(a) prohibits evidence of a person’s character or character trait to prove that on a specific occasion the person acted in accordance with that character or character trait.
-Rule 404(a)(1) thus excludes most character evidence. **Rule 608** lets some character evidence back in by allowing **opinion or reputation evidence** and **inquiry into specific instances of conduct** during cross examination, to prove a witness’s character for truthfulness or untruthfulness. [^14] [^15] [^16] Evidence of truthful character is admissible only after the witness’s character for truthfulness has been attacked.

-**Extrinsic evidence** is **not admissible** to prove **specific instances of a witness’s conduct** in order to attack or support the witness’s character for truthfulness (except criminal convictions under Rule 609).
-However, the attorney may ask questions during cross-examination about specific instances of a witness’s conduct to prove character for truthfulness or untruthfulness (the attorney wants the jury to infer that because the witness has a character for truthfulness or untruthfulness, it is more or less likely that the witness’s current testimony is true or false).
+**Rule 608** lets some character evidence back in by allowing **opinion or reputation evidence** and **inquiry into specific instances of conduct** during cross examination to rebut opinion or reputation evidence based on good faith belief. [^14] [^15] [^16] Evidence of truthful character is admissible only after the witness’s character for truthfulness has been attacked. **Extrinsic evidence** is **not admissible** to prove **specific instances of a witness’s conduct** to show character for truthfulness (except criminal convictions under Rule 609).
+Rule 608 is based on the idea that evidence of character for truthfulness has some relevance because it helps the jury determine witness credibility.

 [^14]:Renda v.
 King 347 F.3d 550 (3d Cir.
 2003) *illustrates witness impeachment for character for untruthfulness (Rules 404a1, 608)* (district court abused its discretion in excluding evidence of Trooper King's good character for truthfulness because Renda attacked King's character for truthfulness by arguing during her opening statement that the jury should not believe King not because of bias but because he was corrupt and improperly performed his official duties.)

 [^15]:United States v.
 Jones, 763 F.2d 518, 522 (2d Cir.
 1985) *illustrates witness impeachment for character for untruthfulness (Rules 404a1, 608)* (holding that attacks on a witness's character for truthfulness in opening statements may qualify under the "otherwise" portion of Rule 608(a)).

 [^16]:United States v.
 Martinez 923 F.3d 806 (10th Cir.
 2019) *illustrates witness impeachment for character for untruthfulness (Rules 404a1, 608)* (no abuse of discretion in district court’s exclusion of defendant’s character-for-truthfulness evidence; the clear purpose of the prosecutor’s cross-examination was challenge defendant's veracity with respect to a specific issue in the present case [his intent], not his general truthfulness.
 See  Kauz, 188 F.2d at 10 [“The mere fact that a witness is contradicted by other evidence in the case does not constitute an attack upon his reputation for truth and veracity"].
 "If this be an attack on Defendant’s character for truthfulness, then such an attack occurs whenever the prosecution puts on evidence contrary to a witness’s account.")

+---

+## Rule 404b1 and 404b2 Other Crimes Wrongs or Other Acts

+Evidence of any other crime, wrong, or other act is not admissible to prove that a person has a propensity or character for committing similar crimes, wrongs or other acts.
+However, it may be admissible for another purpose, such as proving motive, opportunity, intent, preparation, plan, knowledge, identity, absence of mistake, or lack of accident.

+For evidence of prior acts to be admissible, the evidence must be offered for a proper purpose under Rule 404(b); (2) the evidence must be relevant; (3) the trial court must make a Rule 403 determination that the probative value of the similar acts evidence is not substantially outweighed by its potential for unfair prejudice; and (4) under Rule 105, the trial court must, upon request, instruct the jury that the evidence of similar acts is to be considered only for the  proper purpose for which it was admitted.
+In a criminal case, the prosecution must provide written notice to the defendant of his plan to use past acts, stating the permitted purpose for which the evidence is being offered and the reasoning that supports the purpose.

+This rule regulates evidence of prior acts because there is a concern about jury misuse for propensity purposes, which is why the evidence must also satisfy 401, 403 and 105.

 ---